hidayahhtaufik/Cysic-Tutorial/README.md

-# Cysic Incentivized Testnet Phase 1 Verifier Setup
+# Cysic Incentivized Testnet Verifier Setup

 This guide will walk you through setting up a verifier node for the Cysic Incentivized Testnet Phase 1.
 Follow the instructions below to configure and run the verifier on your VPS.